moodle/phpdoc/README.md

 # Moodle API Documentation Generator

-PHPDoc, and jsdocs are generated for all _supported_ major versions of Moodle.
+PHPDoc is generated for all _supported_ major versions of Moodle.